The Rock (radio station): Features

 On Fridays a section of the show was called 'Do Stuff To Jono Fridays'.
 This formed a large part of the entertainment value and was an early distinguishing feature of The Rock.
 Jono was made the victim of stunts such as 'The Human Slushy', 'The Pyramid of Fire', 'Human Coleslaw', 'Sleigh of Fire', 'The Skater Ramp of Doom', a full body wax, and giving Jono a tattoo on his bottom but not telling him that it was a love heart with the other DJs names.

 In 2006 when Jono got his own slot with Robert on weekday afternoons, the show then became "Do Stuff To Jimmy".
 Stunts included putting electrodes on his nipples, and other assorted painful and humiliating acts.
 Jimmy is no longer working at The Rock, and there is currently no 'Do Stuff' segment.
 A one-off 'Final Ever Do Stuff To Jono' stunt was planned and executed in September 2009, during which Jono performed a 'Mega Stunt' - riding a BMX bike down a steep slope, through pyrotechnics and a pane of glass, and finally scaling a ramp to jump over a parked ute.

 The Rock organised a 'win a wife' competition in early 2011.
 The winner would travel to Ukraine to meet a girl via the "Endless Love" dating agency.
-In response the Ukrainian group Femen organized a topless protest against this competition (in March 2011).
+In response the Ukrainian group Femen organised a topless protest against this competition (in March 2011).
 A Femen activist advised: "Femen warns the 'lucky' winner of the New Zealand competition that he can expect an unhappy ending in Ukraine".

 Rock Workdays

-Mel Abbot takes over on-air from 10am – 1pm fronting The Rock Workdays show which also features a legends of rock hour between 12-1pm.
-Mel is followed by Caleb Greaves, who is also the technical producer of The Rock's drive show, from 1pm – 3pm.
+Mel Abbot takes over on-air from 10am – 12pm fronting The Rock Workdays show which also features a legends of rock hour between 12-1pm.
+Mel is followed by Lee Weir ("Westie Lee"), who is also the technical producer of The Rock's drive show, from 12pm – 3pm.